LouAntonio/so_long/README.md

   - A collectible cant be surrounded by walls
   - So forth...

-In case of error in any of this verifications, the game window can't be displayed, and the program must show an `error\n`, and a custom message (optional)
+In case of error in any of this verifications, the game window can't be displayed, and the program must show an `error\n`, and a custom explicit message

 ### HOW TO BUILD
 <ul style="list-style: none">